Red Arrows: Pilots

 Since 1966, the team has had nine display pilots each year, all volunteers.
 Pilots must have completed one or more operational tours on a fast jet such as the Tornado, Harrier, or Typhoon, have accumulated at least 1,500 flying hours, and have been assessed as above average in their operational role to be eligible.
 Even then, more than ten pilots apply for each place on the team.
 Pilots stay with the Red Arrows for a three-year tour of duty.
 Three pilots are changed every year, such that normally three first-year pilots, three second-year pilots, and three in their final year are on the team.
 The team leader also spends three years with the team.
 The 'Boss', as he is known to the rest of the team, is always a pilot who has previously completed a three-year tour with the Red Arrows, often (although not always) including a season as the leader of the Synchro Pair.

 During the second half of each display, the Red Arrows split into two sections.
-Reds 1 to 5 are known as 'Enid' (named after Enid Blyton, author of the Famous Five books) and Reds 6 to 9 are known as 'Gypo' (the nickname of one of the team's pilots back in the 1960s).
-Enid continue to perform close-formation aerobatics, while Gypo perform more dynamic manoeuvres.
+Reds 1 to 5 are known as 'Enid' (named after Enid Blyton, author of the Famous Five books) and Reds 6 to 9 are known as 'Hanna' (named after Red Arrows' founding member Squadron Leader Ray Hanna).
+Enid continue to perform close-formation aerobatics, while Hanna perform more dynamic manoeuvres.
 Red 6 (Syncro Leader) and Red 7 (Synchro 2) make up the Synchro Pair and they perform a series of opposition passes during this second half.
 At the end of each season, one of that year's new pilots will be chosen to be Red 7 for the following season, with that year's Red 7 taking over as Red 6.

 The Reds have no reserve pilots, as spare pilots would not perform often enough to fly to the standard required, nor would they be able to learn the intricacies of each position in the formation.
 If one of the pilots is not able to fly, the team flies an eight-plane formation.
 However, if the Team Leader, 'Red 1', is unable to fly, then the team does not display at all.
 Each pilot always flies the same position in the formation during a season.
 The pilots spend six months from October to April practising for the display season.
 Pilots wear green flying suits during training, and are only allowed to wear their red flying suits once they are awarded their Public Display Authority at the end of winter training.